February 9, 2026

 Investors typically spend 2-3 months scrutinising every aspect of your business, and 30% of deals fall apart during this phase.
 If you prepare well, diligence feels controlled and efficient.
 If you don’t, it exposes every gap at once.

-This guide walks through what investors actually ask for during startup due diligence, and how to prepare so the process moves quickly instead of dragging for weeks.
+This guide walks through what investors actually ask for during startup due diligence and how to prepare so the process moves quickly instead of dragging for weeks.

 The Due Diligence Checklist: 5 Core Categories